This DIY donut shirt is perfect for your favorite pregnant person! Make a “we’re hungry” shirt to celebrate National Donut Day. Too cute!

 - Multipurpose acrylic paint (mine listed fabric on the back)

 Iron your shirt and lay it flat.
 Place the piece of cardboard inside the shirt.
 Use your pencil to mark where you would like the wording and where the donut will go.
 I tried on the shirt after just to make sure the placement was right.

-To make the donut shape, flip a large plate and trace it onto the shirt.
-For the donut hole, do the same but with a lid from a jar.
 I used an old lid from a Parmesan jar.
 Freehand the frosting by drawing curved lines about .5 inch or less from the edge of the plate.

 Now the fun part!
 Paint away!
 I started by using a fine brush for the wording.
 For the donut, a square brush works best.
 Use it to make the edges nice and crisp.
 Take your time and combine brush strokes with dabs.